HammoudWilson/protamine-tools/overview.md

 {% include mdi-project-overview.md %}

-Protamine Tools provides code used in portions of the analysis of spermatid ATAC-seq data and its relationship with other transcription and chromatin data sets, as reported in
+Protamine Tools provides code used in portions of the analysis of spermatid ATAC-seq and Cut&Tag data and its relationship with other transcription and chromatin data sets, as reported in
 Rabbani et al. (in preparation), a collaboration between the